keerthy456/Machine-Learning-Final-Project-Vakkalagadda-Keerthi/README.md

 10. Race     <p align="left"> <img src="./results/race-bar.png" align="middle" width="500"/></p>
 11. Diabetic <p align="left"> <img src="./results/diabetic-bar.png" align="middle" width="500"/></p>

-**Aggregate Relationship**
+## Aggregate Relationship

 <p align="left"> <img src="./results/aggregate-1.png" align="middle" width="500"/></p>

-### Observation: From the above plot people with BMI value Higher than '28' has high probablity of getting a heart disease and stroke.
+**Observation: From the above plot people with BMI value Higher than '28' has high probablity of getting a heart disease and stroke.

 <p align="left"> <img src="./results/aggregate-2.png" align="middle" width="500"/></p>

-### Observation:Observation:From the results male adults who have heart disease smoke more than female peers.
+**Observation: Male adults who have heart disease smoke more than female adults.

 <p align="left"> <img src="./results/sex-bar.png" align="middle" width="500"/></p>

-### Observation: Above result shows the distribution of different columns based on 'gender'.
+**Observation: Above result shows the distribution of 'heart disease'-records of different columns based on 'gender'.
 By seeing the plots, it looks like most of the women are not heavy drinkers/smokers, do more physical activity, less prone to have stroke and maintain good gen health when compared with men records.

-**Correlation Matrix**
+## Correlation Matrix

 <p align="left"> <img src="./results/corrMatrix.png" align="middle" width="500"/></p>

- ### Observation: By looking at the above matrix we can say 'GenHealth' is highly correlated with 'Physical Health' and 'Difficulty in Walking'
+**Observation: By looking at the above matrix we can say 'GenHealth' is highly correlated with 'Physical Health' and 'Difficulty in Walking'

 ## Summary